If you advertise through Google Ads, you have a ton of tasks to manage. Memorizing Google Ads display ad sizes shouldn’t even be on your to-do list.

-Next, you’ll click on the 4-Up tab so you can see a few different versions of your banner ad.
+Next, you’ll click on the 4-Up tab so you can see a few different versions of your display ad.

-Photoshop automatically shows you two other versions of your banner ad with additional tweaks to make the file even smaller.
-However, there’s no reason to make your file smaller than 150 KB, so if its small enough avoid decreasing the quality any further.
-If the quality is too low Google can reject your ad.
+Photoshop automatically shows you two other versions of your display ad with additional tweaks to make the file even smaller.
+However, there’s no reason to make your file smaller than 150 KB.
+If it’s small enough, avoid decreasing the quality any further.
+If the quality is too low, Google can reject your ad.

-- Image – Choose a colorful image that represents your brand, stands out, and gets your audience’s attention.
+- Image – Choose colorful images representing your brand, stand out, and get your audience’s attention.

 - Text – Keep your written message short and catchy your image should take care of the rest.

 - Logo – Use a contrasting version of your logo and make sure it’s easy to recognize even on smaller display ad sizes.